This was written originally a few years ago for my blog Amelie’s House.

 Simnel cake is a light fruit cake eaten at Easter.
 It has a layer of marzipan in the middle and is topped with another layer of marzipan and twelve marzipan balls.
 These represent either the twelve disciples or Jesus and the disciples minus Judas (depending on which version of the story you read).

 As ever, I wanted to mix it up a little bit, I’m not one to stick to the traditional flavours.
 I asked LK what she would like to add, although I really didn’t need to, I knew that chocolate would be high on the list.
-I threw in some orange and cinnamon too, and we came up with this recipe.
+I threw in some orange and cinnamon too, and we came up with this recipe and an extra one for lactose free and healthier option an speaking about this appetite suppressant supplement as I’m always trying out new recipes.

 I made a 7″ and 4″ cake from this recipe, one for my family and a mini cake for an Easter present, you could probably get one 9″ or 10″ cake from the recipe.
 (Although you would need to increase the baking time.)